gokulan006/Agentic-AI-Evaluation-Framework/README.md

 - Integration with popular AI platforms
 - Enhanced model architectures
 - Real-time collaboration features
 - Mobile application development

 ## Acknowledgments

+This project builds upon research in natural language processing, machine learning evaluation metrics, and human-computer interaction.
+We acknowledge the contributions of the open-source community and the researchers whose work made this platform possible.
+- Mobile application development

+## Acknowledgments